-76 GHz SDM360-76 short-range marine radar for collision-free navigation was successfully tested in the narrow waters of the Barents Sea.
+76 GHz SDM360-76 short-range marine radar for collision-free navigation was successfully tested in the narrow waters of a northen port.

 The SDM360-76 E-band (76 GHz) radar has an inherently higher resolution than the S, X or even K-band more typically used for marine radar.
 The radar provides detailed output radar images both to the dashboard and can transfer data to third party applications which support the open data format.

 The SDM360-76 has a dome design with 40 cm in diameter and provides high levels of situational awareness in densely populated and narrow waters.
 It allows all-round (360°) visibility.